What do you wear to a funeral?

-And at non-traditional funerals (perhaps a “celebration of life” or a funeral for a cosplay enthusiast) you may be expected to dress in bright, celebratory colors or even in a superhero outfit.
+And at non-traditional funerals (perhaps at “celebrations of life” or a funeral for a cosplay enthusiast) you may be expected to dress in bright, celebratory colors or even in a superhero outfit!

 - Non-black clothing is generally acceptable, as long as it isn’t brightly colored

-- Shirts/dresses should cover up to the neck; no open collars
+- Shirts/dresses should cover up to the neck; no open collars as a general rule

 - Pants/dresses should cover the knees; no shorts or miniskirts

-- No flip-flops or athletic shoes
+- Avoid flip-flops or athletic shoes

 - For information on funeral traditions of different religions, see here

-Dark dresses or suits are always appropriate
+- Dark dresses or suits are always an appropriate choice

 - Keep shoulders covered